rzk-lang/sHoTT/src/simplicial-hott/07-discrete.rzk.md

   := is-anodyne-for-shape 2 Δ¹ (\ s → s ≡ 1₂) I ψ ϕ
 ```

-### Left fibrations are inner fibrations
+### Left/right fibrations are inner fibrations

-We aim to show that every left fibration is an inner fibration, i.e. that the
+We aim to show that every left/right fibration is an inner fibration, i.e. that
-inner horn inclusion `Λ ⊂ Δ²` is left anodyne.
+the inner horn inclusion `Λ ⊂ Δ²` is left/right anodyne.

 The first step is to identify the pair `{0} ⊂ Δ¹` with the pair of subshapes
 `{1} ⊂ right-leg-of-Λ` of `Λ`.